vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/index-processes.md

 ## Ubuntu release cycle

-The processes that together make up the bulk of the work on the creation of Ubuntu are mostly tied to various phases of the release cycle of the distribution.
+The processes that together make up the bulk of the work on the creation of Ubuntu are mostly tied to various phases of distribution's release cycle.

 ```{toctree}
 :maxdepth: 1